Bachelor of Science

-Our distance education study option is highly interactive and strives to promote collaboration and a sense of community.
+Our online study option is highly interactive and strives to promote collaboration and a sense of community.
 Students may receive a combination of podcast or video-linked lectures, electronic study materials, workshops, online discussion forums and virtual classes.
 The method of teaching may vary from unit to unit.

-Please note: Some units may only be available to study by distance education and some include residential workshops in Lismore that include lectures, tutorials, laboratory classes and field trips.
+Please note: Some units may only be available to study online and some include compulsory residential workshops in Lismore that include lectures, tutorials, laboratory classes and field trips.

 - Recognition of formal and non-formal learning

 Credit may be awarded to a student for formal learning (gained through full or partial achievement of an accredited qualification or course) or non-formal learning (that takes place through a non-accredited course or program of learning) completed at Southern Cross University or in other learning settings in Australia and/or overseas.

 Credit may be awarded on the basis of current informal learning (that takes place through work, social, family or leisure activities).